Way back in history:

 organization did not allow riders to race stock cars.
 Nigel jokes

-that he too has run up against that kind of rule back in 1972.
-"Wrecker" Meadway [is it Bill or is it Derek behind the goggles; they must have had a laugh] wears tiger stripes.
+that he too has bumped against that kind of rule ---.
+1972.
+"Wrecker" Meadway wears tiger stripes.

 From Trevor Riching's archive, a typical "snag" into the unforgiving Brafield steel cable fence for Dick Beaumont #177.